 And it’s so buttery that it nearly melts on your tongue.
 I’m telling you, it doesn’t get much better than that.

-If you’re having a non-traditional Thanksgiving with pizza, pasta, and other Italian-themed dishes, this homemade pizza bread is the perfect complement to it.
+Having a non-traditional Thanksgiving with pizza, pasta, and other Italian-themed dishes?

 It has a delightfully crispy crust but is soft and pillowy on the inside.
 It’s also cheesy and made for dipping into marinara sauce.

 Garlic herb bread is my favorite kind of bread anyway.
 But when you make gorgeous swirled herb garlic bread, that’s even better.